2020-2022 Agencywide strategic plan

 Goal 1.3 Children and Families

-Strategy 1.3.A: Implement the Family First Prevention Services Act to support family preservation and to reduce disparities in out-of-home placement.
+Strategy 1.3.A: Implement the Family First Prevention Services Act and other initiatives to support family preservation and to reduce disparities in out-of-home placement.

 Strategy 1.3.B: Increase access to affordable, quality child care for Minnesota families by identifying new, innovative models of child care and focusing supports to prospective and existing providers to open new programs and preserve and expand current programs.